 There are also a host of management issues that TVA contends with regarding its natural areas.
 These issues are described in the 2011 Final EIS and continue to be issues faced by TVA.
-They include frequency of monitoring, lack of management plans, invasive species, vegetation management, trail maintenance, boundary marking and signage, maintenance of facilities, gates and barriers, litter and dumping, improper use, and adjacent land use and encroachment.
+They include frequency of monitoring, lack of management plans for some natural areas, invasive species, vegetation management, trail maintenance, boundary marking and signage, maintenance of facilities, gates and barriers, litter and dumping, improper use, and adjacent land use and encroachment.

-Approximately 19 TVA natural areas, mostly Small Wild Areas, feature trails for low-impact public recreation.
+Approximately 19 TVA natural areas, mostly small wild areas, feature trails for low-impact public recreation.
 In order to maintain these natural areas to accommodate members of the public, it is necessary for TVA to engage in a variety of trail maintenance activities such as tree removal, hand railing and step repairs, and the installation of erosion control devices.